MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-subscription-editon.md

 description: "Find out the minimum hardware and software requirements you need to install and run SharePoint Server."
 ---

-# Hardware and software requirements for SharePoint Server 2019
+# Hardware and software requirements for SharePoint Subscription edition

 [!INCLUDE[appliesto-xxx-xxx-2019-xxx-md](../includes/appliesto-xxx-xxx-2019-xxx-md.md)]